KukkonenJussi/todo-app/README.md

 - Initialized with [Vite](https://vitejs.dev/) + [TypeScript](https://www.typescriptlang.org/)
 - UI components built with [Material UI](https://mui.com/)
 - Functionalities added:
-  - Add, Edit and Delete todos
+  - Add, Edit, Delete, and **Mark todos as completed / not completed**
+    - Displaying todos in a list format **with visual indication for completed todos (text is struck through)**
   - Displaying todos in a list format
   - Success and error notifications shown via `Snackbar`
   - Dialogs for confirmation and editing using MUI `Dialog`